-The Upper Texas Coast Sea Turtle Patrol is a partnership of Dr. Christopher Marshall, Professor of Marine Biology and Wildlife and Fisheries Sciences at Texas A&M University at Galveston, and Joanie Steinhaus Director of the Turtle Island Restoration Network.
+Dr. Christopher Marshall, Professor of Marine Biology and Wildlife and Fisheries Sciences at Texas A&M University at Galveston, excavates a nest.

 The two nests were discovered just north of Surfside Beach, Texas last Friday, May 11.
 “It’s a bit late in the year for discovering the first nests,” said Marshall.
 “Our Sea Turtle Patrol volunteers have been anxiously awaiting the return of Kemp’s ridley sea turtles to the Upper Texas Coast.
 The prolonged spring and cool ocean waters in the area are likely responsible for their delay.”